Frequently asked questions

 How do I know if we’re a good fit?

-Feeling safe and understood is one of the most important parts of therapy.
-In our initial meetings, you can get a sense of my style, ask questions, and notice how it feels to talk with me.
-If at any point it seems like another type of support would serve you better, I’m happy to discuss that and offer referrals when possible.
+Feeling safe and understood is essential.
+Our initial meetings allow you to get a sense of my style and ask questions.
+If another type of support would serve you better, I’m happy to discuss referrals.
+Read more about therapist fit.

 Is online therapy effective for teens and young adults?